benoitsan/BBUncrustifyPlugin-Xcode/README.md

 ## How does it work?

-Use the menu `Edit > Uncrustify` to uncrustify the source code opened in the editor.
+* Use the menu `Edit > Uncrustify` to uncrustify the source code actually opened in the editor.

+* Use the menu `Edit > Uncrustify Selected Files` to uncrustify the selected items in the project navigator.

 PS: Modifications are recorded in the undo.
 So undo reverts the modifications.